Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Concluding Remarks

-This work has several possible extensions and acts as a foundation for further research.
-It is natural to extend the method for inference of material parameters resulting in left hand side uncertainties and nonlinear Bayesian inverse problems, where no analytical solution for the posterior distribution is available and its properties have to be assessed numerically.
+Future work in this direction will build on the foundation we have established for linear inverse problems to develop likelihood-informed subspace model reduction for nonlinear inverse problems.
+For example, one could consider extensions of the method for inference of material parameters resulting in left-hand-side uncertainties and nonlinear Bayesian inverse problems, where no analytical solution for the posterior distribution is available and its properties have to be assessed numerically.
 A model reduction method for nonlinear inverse problems building on the method presented here might build upon the extension of the ideas of \cite{spantiniOptimalLowRank} to the nonlinear setting presented in \cite{cuiLikelihoodinformedDimensionReduction2014b}.
 Additionally, one could consider the structural reliability problem as source of nonlinearity to try to identify failure events.
 In this context, one can use the ideas presented above to develop a model reduction method exploiting the so-called failure informed subspace \cite{uribe2021cross} to accurately approximate failure probabilities using low-rank models.
 Open questions also remain regarding analysis of the errors of the approximations presented here.